Pudarisaipavan/Final-Project-AG-NEWS-CLASSIFICATION-USING-NATURAL-LANGUAGE-PROCESSING-AND-MACHINE-LEARNING/README.md

-# AG News Classification using NLP + Machine Learning
+# AG News Classification using NLP and Machine Learning

 This project builds an end-to-end text classification pipeline to classify news articles into **four categories** using **NLP preprocessing**, **TF-IDF feature extraction**, and **machine learning models**.